SHaroonShah/Readme-Developers-Hub---Production/reference/SAPIENT DX API/shipping-accounts-6/get_v4-shippingaccounts-dx-shippingaccountid-shippinglocations-shippinglocationid.md

 ---
 title: Get Associated Location
 excerpt: >-
-  Provides information for a specific shipping location linked to a DX shipping account including location alias, timezone, address, when it was last updated, and by who.
+  Retrieve detailed information about a specific shipping location that is associated with a DX shipping account.
 api:
   file: sapient-dx-api.json
   operationId: >-